 Required posted notice of a public meeting or public hearing shall provide at least the following:

 - i.
 A case number; - ii.
 A description of the action requested; - iii.
 The address for the City's web portal; and - iv.
-A phone number and e-mail address to contact Planning and Development.
+A phone number and e-mail address to contact the City.

 6. Notice of Decision